 And if you’re willing to know whether certain web pages such as review articles are actually ranking with rich structured data, you should use a good google keywords monitor.
-Else you don’t know whether your articles with rich structured data actually perform better in search engine result pages.
+Otherwise, you don’t know whether your articles with rich structured data perform better in search engine result pages.

 Monitor Google keyword ranking fluctuations

-Google updates their search engine algorithm to make the search results better.
+Google updates its search engine algorithm to make the search results better.
 Because Google knows that if they provide crap content for visitors, people will move to other search engines such as Bing.